12 million

 The Consequences of Child Marriage

-Child marriage has serious and life-changing consequences for girls, affecting their physical and psychological wellbeing, as well as their economic and social opportunities.
+Adolescent marriage has serious and life-changing consequences for girls, affecting their physical and psychological wellbeing, as well as their economic and social opportunities.

 Health Risks